Durham County’s municipal primary election is on Oct. 10, with the early voting period running from Sept. 21 to Oct 7.

 A full guide to polling places in Durham was published by the Durham County Board of Elections.

-Voters must go to their assigned polling site on election day, which can be found through the Election Day Polling place search
+Voters must go to their assigned polling site on election day, which can be found through the Election Day Polling place search.

 For students who live on West Campus and are registered with 1 Duke University West Campus as their address, the polling place is the Patterson Recreation Center.
-Those living on East Campus and registered with 1 Duke University East Campus as their address can find their polling place at the George Watts Elementary School
+Those living on East Campus and registered with 1 Duke University East Campus as their address can find their polling place at the George Watts Elementary School.

 Students who choose to vote early can choose between five locations.
 Those who choose to vote by requesting an absentee ballot by mail must return their ballots to the Board of Elections or have the ballots postmarked by 5 p.m. on Oct.
 10.

-Ishita Vaid is a Trinity sophomore and an associate news editor of The Chronicle's 119th volume.
+Ishita Vaid is a Trinity junior and a senior editor of The Chronicle's 120th volume.